nhsx/au-data-engineering/docs/source/adfutilities.rst

 Pipeline setup
 --------------

 Here we develop a template solution in Azure Data Factory that will compare the names of time-stamped folders to find the folder with the latest date.
+The json configuration file is :ref:`avaiable below <JSON Configuration>`:.

 .. image:: _static/img/latest_folder/overview.png
   :width: 600